t1m0thyj/omp-zowe-python-sdk-mentorship/Documentation/AbdulSamad/Blog.md

+# **My Journey of Personal and Professional Growth as Linux Foundation Summer Mentee**
 ### About Me: Abdul Samad Siddiqui 🙌
 Hey Folks!
 I'm Abdul Samad Siddiqui 👋, currently a second-year undergraduate software engineering student at Usman Institute of Technology.
 With two years of experience, I've been actively contributing to various open-source projects for a year.
 As a dedicated open-source advocate, I've organized numerous workshops on my campus to foster enthusiasm for open-source initiatives.
 In 2023, I had the privilege of becoming an LFX Mentee in the Open Mainframe Projects.
 My project centered around the Zowe-Python-SDK.

 ### How I Discovered the Zowe-Python-SDK Project 🌟
 My journey with the Zowe-Python-SDK began unexpectedly.
 While working on a university assignment, I received an email notifying me of a rejection from one of the LFX projects I had applied for.
 Curious, I decided to explore other projects available through LFX.
-That's when I stumbled upon the Zowe-Python-SDK project, and it instantly caught my interest.
+That's when I stumbled upon the Zowe-Python-SDK project, which instantly caught my interest.
 I swiftly updated my resume and applied without realizing that it was the final day for applications.
 Miraculously, within hours, an email arrived, tasking me with a challenge to be completed within two days.

 The task involved explaining a POST request, and I crafted a concise email with accompanying Flask code to demonstrate my understanding.
 Despite not receiving a response for a week, my patience paid off when I finally received the email confirming my selection.
 I was immensely grateful to my mentors for believing in my application and granting me the opportunity to contribute to Zowe.